clementpoh/logic/chapter2.md

 Now think about that for a second.
 If the statement is false, then not everything is true.
 However, if everything is true then the opposite, nothing, is true too.
 This assertion is also contradictory.
-So we can conclude that not everything is true.
+We can conclude that not everything is true.

 ## Properties of truth